microsoft/msphpsql/README.md

 - Binary column binding with emulate prepare ([issue#140](https://github.com/Microsoft/msphpsql/issues/140) )
 - Linux
    - The following features are not supported with connection pooling:
+     - PDO is only supported with unixODBC 2.3.1.
      - Unicode connection strings
      - sqlsrv_server_info and sqlsrv_client_info return false
      - In certain scenarios a generic error message maybe returned instead of a specific error when pooling is disabled
      - When retrieving data from columns with a data type of XML, varchar(max), nvarchar(max), or varbinary(max) no data maybe returned or the data maybe truncated depending on the length of the data in the source table.

+## Version number
+Version number of PHP drivers follow the [semantic versioning](http://semver.org/):

+Given a version number MAJOR.MINOR.PATCH,

+ - MAJOR version is incremented when an incompatible API changes is made,
+ - MINOR version is incremented when a functionality in a backwards-compatible manner is added, and
+ - PATCH version is incremented when backwards-compatible bug fixes are made.

+version number MAY have trailing pre-release version to indicate the stability, and/or build meta data.

+- Pre-release version is denoted by hyphen followed by `preview` or `rc` keyword and may be followed by a series of dot separated identifiers.
+Production quality releases do not contain the pre-release version. `preview` has lower precedence than `rc`.
+Example of precedence: *preview < preview.1 < rc < rc.1*.
+*Note that PECL package version does not have the hyphen before pre-release version, due to restrictions in PECL.
+Example of PECL package version: 1.2.3preview*
+- Build metadata MAY be denoted by a plus sign followed by 4 digits, such as  `1.2.3-preview+5678` or `1.2.3+5678`.
+Build meta data does NOT figure into the precedence order.

 ## Future Plans
 - Expand SQL 16 Feature Support (example: Always Encrypted).